MustoeLab/DanceMapper/README.md

 ----------------
 Script for visualizing and comparing reactivities of DanceMaP identified clusters.
 (Makes step plots, also known as skyline plots).

 Run plotClusters.py --help for usage information

 Example
 ========

+Some example data and commands are provided in the *example* directory.

+Some generic example commands are below:

 *Preprocess data*